Managed & Cloud

 Moderate, balanced approach

-Recovery
+Recovery Speed

 Scalability

-Limited by hardware
+Limited by hardware capacity

-Cloud scalability + local control
+Cloud scalability + local performance

 Compliance